Jubatian/rrpge-spec/specs/kcall.rst

 Function return values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kernel functions either has no return, return in the register "A", or in "C:A" depending on the amount of direct return information they produce.
+Kernel functions either has no return, return in the register "X3", or in "C:X3" depending on the amount of direct return information they produce.
 No other registers are affected.
 If the kernel function requires to produce more return data, it takes pointers to memory areas it should fill.